Pr0cella/rEFInd-glassy/README.md

 ### Attributions
-> This theme is based on the [Sunset](https://gitlab.com/realmain/rEFInd-sunset)
+> This theme is based on the [Sunset](https://gitlab.com/realmain/rEFInd-sunset) theme.

-> Contains OS Icons from [munlik's](https://github.com/munlik/refind-theme-regular) repository
+> Contains OS Icons from [munlik's](https://github.com/munlik/refind-theme-regular) repository.